Informational

 Common areas create the clearest justification

 Shared hallways, stairwells, the main entry, and external approaches usually offer the strongest reason for CCTV because they support the safety and security of the whole property.
+Those are the places where the operator can most easily explain why the camera exists and what shared purpose it serves.

 Private boundaries need to stay obvious

-The system should not drift toward residents’ rooms, bathrooms, or other clearly private spaces.
+The system should not drift toward residents' rooms, bathrooms, or other clearly private spaces.
 The strongest designs stay disciplined and easy to justify.
+A camera may cover a shared hallway, but it should not be framed as if it is there to monitor life inside a resident's personal room.

 Footage access needs tighter control than many operators realise

 Because incidents in residential settings can be sensitive, footage access should stay limited to a small number of authorised people with a clear reason to review it.
+That usually means a manager, owner, or nominated administrator, rather than casual access for multiple staff or other residents.

 Relevant SecurityWholesalers Product Areas